If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 CRUE, ACLES, CNCP, and the Seal of Biliteracy also recognize it.

-You can register for the SIELE exam online by visiting (website) to write the test.
+You can register for the SIELE exam online by visiting the website to write the test.
 It is available all year round.

 3. Exam Procedure